 A religious moderate is a failed fundamentalist.

-This topic contains 37 replies, has 10 voices, and was last updated by Reg the Fronkey Farmer 6 years, 5 months ago.
+- This topic has 37 replies, 10 voices, and was last updated 7 years, 5 months ago by

 That’s a good point.
 But are there institutional reasons why religion can be dark?